ncatlab/nlab-content/pages/558.md

 For instance there is some justification for _defining_ an $\infty$-groupoid to _be_ equivalently a topological space (considered modulo weak homotopy equivalence).
 For this definition the homotopy hypothesis is of course a tautology.

-A definition of $\infty$-groupoid that is still very geometrical but much more combinatorial is that given by [[Kan complex]]es.
+A definition of $\infty$-groupoid that is still very geometrical but much more combinatorial is that given by [[Kan complexes]].
 For these the homotopy hypothesis has a (non-trivial but fairly tractable) proof.
 The equivalence between Kan complexes and [[CW-complex]]es obtained this way is at the heart of all traditional [[homotopy theory]].

 A genuine algebraic definition of $\infty$-groupoids for which the homotopy theory has a (non-trivial but tractable) proof is given by [[algebraic Kan complex]]es.